 One of the main criticisms is that SR is an ad hoc theory.
-GR subsequently had the same characteristic, as it developed in order to solve the insurmountable flaws of the first one, such as the paradox of the twins.
+GR subsequently had the same characteristic, as it developed to solve the insurmountable flaws of the first one, such as the paradox of the twins.
 Well, if GR solves this paradox is because GR only gives local solutions, so one twin cannot go too far away.

-A fundamental piece was Lorentz equations and their special interpretation of inertial systems of reference with the maximum of speed of light c.
+A fundamental piece was Lorentz equations and their peculiar interpretation of inertial systems of reference with the maximum of speed of light c.
 They resolved many problems, and they were indeed convenient; so, like a good tailor, a theory was made to measure.

-The first postulate of the Theory of Special Relativity refers fundamentally to “… equations which have the same form…”, and the second to “The speed of light in free space takes the same value for all observers…”
+The first postulate of the Theory of Special Relativity refers fundamentally to “… equations which have the same form…”, moreover, the second to “The speed of light in free space takes the same value for all observers…”

 The first postulate of relativity presents what Lorentz equations themselves implicate, which is that they do not change for different inertial frames of reference or observers.
-However, what it does change is internal variables definition, such as time, which goes from being a monotonous, increasing, and exogenous function to an asymptotic and endogenous function.
+However, what it does change is internal variables definition, such as time, which goes from being monotonous, increasing, and exogenous function to an asymptotic and endogenous function.

 The first support, known before the elaboration of Special Relativity, is on section Michelson-Morley experiment.

-I will not go into technical details concerning whether mass increases –thereby literally fulfilling Newton's Second Law, and maintaining the principle of equality between inertial and gravitational mass– or whether the mass is invariant, but everything should be understood within a Lorentzian adaptation.
+We will not go into technical details concerning whether mass increases –thereby literally fulfilling Newton's Second Law, and maintaining the principle of equality between inertial and gravitational mass– or whether the mass is invariant, but everything should be understood within a Lorentzian adaptation.

 II.c.1.
 Frame or system of reference

 Any method or mechanism for measurement needs a frame of reference, a point of origin upon which to base the different measurements.
-It is the way of reasoning; it is like the tautological principle that all movement is relative.
+It is the way of reasoning; it is the tautological principle that all movement is relative.

 Indeed, it is a matter of the classical concepts of force, mass, space, and time, with all the correspondent transformations when changing system or frame of reference.

-We may retain same comment regarding the transformations under Einstein’s principle of relativity and the aforementioned Lorentz equations.
+We may retain the same comment regarding the transformations under Einstein’s principle of relativity and the aforementioned Lorentz equations.